duncanmcclean/duplicator/README.md

 3. If you've got a multi-site setup, you'll be asked to select the site you wish to duplicate the entry to.
 Select and option and continue.
 4. The entry will then be duplicated!

+#### Taxonomy Terms

+1. Go to a Taxonomy, and view the terms listing.
+2. Decide on the term you wish to duplicate.
+Click on the three dots to toggle a dropdown and click the `Duplicate` option.
+3. The term will then be duplicated!

 ### Translations

-Duplicator provides localized translations in both English and French.
+Thanks to the community, Duplicator provides localized translations in English, French & Dutch.
 If you need translations in another language, you can create them yourself.

 First, create the transalation file in `resources/lang/vendor/duplicator/{language}/messages.php`.
 You should be able to copy the [English translation file](https://github.com/doublethreedigital/duplicator/blob/master/resources/lang/en/messages.php) and make your changes from there.